Extracting high-order cosmological information in galaxy surveys with power spectra: Abstract

-The ``reconstruction" method\cite{recon07} was proposed more than a decade ago to boost the signal of baryonic acoustic oscillations\cite{BAO98} measured in galaxy redshift surveys, which is one of key probes for dark energy\cite{DE1,DE2}.
-After moving observed galaxies in galaxy surveys back to their initial position, the reconstructed density field is closer to a linear Gaussian field, with higher-order information moved back into the power spectrum.
-By combining power spectra measured from the pre- and post-reconstructed galaxy samples, higher-order information beyond the $2$-point power spectrum can be efficiently extracted, as power spectra can be measured more quickly than direct measurements of the bispectrum and other higher order functions.
-This opens a new window to easily use higher-order information when constraining cosmological models.
+The reconstruction method was proposed more than a decade ago to boost the signal of baryonic acoustic oscillations measured in galaxy redshift surveys, which is one of key probes for dark energy.
+After moving the observed overdensities in galaxy surveys back to their initial position, the reconstructed density field is closer to a linear Gaussian field, with higher-order information moved back into the power spectrum.
+We find that by jointly analysing power spectra measured from the pre- and post-reconstructed galaxy samples, higher-order information beyond the $2$-point power spectrum can be efficiently extracted, which generally yields an information gain upon the analysis using the pre- or post-reconstructed galaxy sample alone.
+This opens a window to easily use higher-order information when constraining cosmological models.